Cruising 101: Top Ten Facts to Know

 This blog entry is for travelers who are beginners in cruising.

-1. Cruising has become affordable.
-This type of travel is very accommodating in terms of budgeting.
+1. Cruising used to be expensive.
+Now, it can be downright economical.
 You can plan well in advance and pay in installments.
 You need to know when you want to go, for how long, from where and to where.
 Also, check out the class of ship you might want and the activities and dining it offers.
 (What to Know When You Book).

 2. You need a passport for most cruises.
-It's safe to say it should not expire within 6 months of the end of the cruise.
-You will need photo ID to get back on board after visiting the ports.
-You may be able to use your government ID (like a driver's license).
+It should not expire within 6 months of the end of the cruise.
+You can use that or other photo ID to get back on board after visiting the ports.
 Take the passport with you if you want to get it stamped.

 |Editorial Purposes Only|